top of page

 It asks:

-Certification is based on structural evidence:
+Certification is based on anatomy evidence:

 1. inheritance of architecture across initiatives